 - Look at what our past and future plans are, what products we offer and who our competitors are

-- Avoid just repeating what our website says
+- Avoid simply repeating what our website says

 - Prepare answers to some of the most commonly asked interview questions

 - Think about the fact that you will be asked questions relevant to the experiences/ skills listed on your CV so re read your CV